ehng359/functional_fashion_server/README.md

     "activity": "Work/Study"
 }, ...]
 ```
+These values will then store into the User & Biometric models which contain the information related to all the information held in the provided JSON-format.

 ### PUT
 Takes all values from a given session and consolidates the values to a .json file compiled together underneath the data folder constructed with the makeData.sh shell script.
+If an email is provided to the watch application, it will additionally be indicated to the server and call upon the emailUserData.py script and send a summary of the session to the user's email.